-In a hyperbaric oxygen therapy chamber, the air pressure is increased to three times higher than normal air pressure.
-Under these conditions, your lungs can gather more oxygen than would be possible breathing pure oxygen at normal air pressure.
+In a hyperbaric oxygen therapy chamber, the air pressure is increased 2 to 3 times higher than normal air pressure.
+Under these conditions, your lungs can gather much more oxygen than would be possible breathing pure oxygen at normal air pressure.

-Your blood carries this oxygen throughout your body.
-This helps fight bacteria and stimulate the release of substances called growth factors and stem cells, which promote healing.
+This extra oxygen helps fight bacteria.
+It also triggers the release of substances called growth factors and stem cells, which promote healing.

 Why it's done